 Privacy International plans to issue a final report in September.
 Google executives were not immediately available to comment on the report’s findings.

-to Google CEO Eric Schmidt from Privacy International Director Simon Davies accused the company of engaging in a smear campaign in response to the group’s findings.
+open letter to Google CEO Eric Schmidt from Privacy International Director Simon Davies accused the company of engaging in a smear campaign in response to the group’s findings.
 “Two European journalists have independently told us that Google representatives have contacted them with the claim that ‘Privacy International has a conflict of interest regarding Microsoft.’
 I presume this was motivated because Microsoft scored an overall better result than Google in the rankings,” Davies wrote.

 Google allegedly claimed a conflict of interest exist because one of 70 people on Privacy International’s board of advisors is a current Microsoft employee.
 Davies rejected the charge and listed five critical actions the group has taken against Microsoft, including support for the European Commission’s investigation into Microsoft.

 “Can I be so bold as to suggest that your company’s actions stem from sour grapes that you achieved the lowest ranking amongst the Internet giants?”
 Davies wrote, demanding an apology from Schmidt.